JuliaCon/JuliaLangSurvey/SurveyForm.md

+30. What type of improvements to Julia would make you more likely to recommend Julia to other people?

+- [ ] More statistical functionality
+- [ ] More web development functionality
+- [ ] More machine learning functionality
+- [ ] Reduced startup time (time to first X)
+- [ ] No improvements are necessary
+- [ ] There is nothing that would make me likely to recommend Julia to other people
+- [ ] Don’t know

-30. How many years of coding experience do you have?
+31. How many years of coding experience do you have?